Thank you for your patience while we retrieve your images.

 This required more buses which originally came through reductions in normal services but eventually new deliveries became available.
 The first were three 1941 'unfrozen' AEC Regents 173-175 (ETX 581-583) with Park Royal bodies, the unfrozen term referring to the use of existing stocks of material which had been released by the Ministry of Supply.
 These introduced the utility body to the Rhondda fleet, this being a relatively-standardised design meant to economise on both materials and the use of skilled labour.

 In 1942 the first wartime design of bus appeared, the Guy Arab I, three of which joined the fleet that year which were 176-178 (ETX 832-834) and had Weymann bodies.
-Two of these were to be exchanged with two Daimlers from Devon General in 1944 (see below).
+Two of these were to be exchanged with two Daimlers from Devon General in 1944 (see gallery on loans and exchanges).
 Two more Guy Arab Is arrived in 1943, 179-180 (FNY 60-61), followed by twelve Guy Arab IIs 181-192 (FNY 390-395, FNY 530-535), all of which had Park Royal bodies.
 Rhondda was fortunate in that all their Guy Arabs were fitted with the more powerful Gardner 6LW engine more suited to the hilly terrain on many of their routes.
 Not every operator was as lucky!

+From 1944 Rhondda's utility vehicles were Daimlers.
+In that year the first new examples arrived which were five Duple-bodied Daimler CWA6 195-199 (FNY 809-813), along with the two from Devon General referred to above which became 193 and 194.
 A further fifteen Daimler CWA6 arrived in 1945.
 200 (FNY 814) had a Duple body, 201-207 (FTG 114-120) were fitted with Park Royal bodies whilst the final examples 208-214 (FTG 202-208) had Brush bodies.
 Finally in 1946 arrived 215 (FTG 256) which was yet another variant being a Daimler-engined CWD6 with a Duple body.

 At the end of the war these utility vehicles comprised about 40% of the double-deck fleet.